jglauber/wikipediastats/README.md

 A tool written in Python 3.13 utilizing the async aiohttp package to grab and process data from Wikimedia using the server sent events (SSE) protocol.

+All data is stored as individual documents in a local mongodb database.

+## Prerequisites

+Prior to installing the python package, please install mongodb community edition on your machine using the instructions here: [mongodb installation guide](https://www.mongodb.com/docs/manual/installation/)

 ## Installation

 To install a local copy please run: